jina-ai/jina-hub/evaluators/rank/FScoreEvaluator/README.md

 # FScoreEvaluator

-`fScoreEvaluator` computes the [F-Score](https://en.wikipedia.org/wiki/F-score) for the ranking result of a search system.
+`FScoreEvaluator` computes the [F-Score](https://en.wikipedia.org/wiki/F-score) for the ranking result of a search system.

-`fScoreEvaluator` gives an evaluation measure which considers both `Precision` and `Recall` evaluation metrics.
+`FScoreEvaluator` gives an evaluation measure which considers both `Precision` and `Recall` evaluation metrics.

-`fScoreEvaluator` takes 2 parameters:
+`FScoreEvaluator` takes 2 parameters:
 - eval_at: The number of documents in each of the lists to consider in the `Precision` and `Recall` computation
 - beta: Parameter to weight differently precision and recall.
 When beta is 1, the fScore corresponds to the harmonic mean of precision and recall